TomasDemesaGenaviaIII/Advanced-Communication-and-Design-Lab-1/README.md

     2. Set the Vertical Attenuation control for both channels to the 1V/div position.
     3. Set the Vertical Attenuation Calibration control for both channels to the detent (locked) position.
     4. Set the Vertical Position control for both channels to about the middle of their travel.

+   Horizontal Controls:

+     1. Set the Horizontal Timebase control to the 0.5ms/div position.
+     2. Set the Horizontal Timebase Calibration control to the detent (locked) position.
+     3. Set the Horizontal Position control to about the middle of its travel.

+  Triggering Controls:

+      1. Set the Sweep Mode control to the AUTO position.
+      2. Set the Trigger Level control to the detent (locked) position (or middle of travel).
+      3. Set the Trigger Source control to the CH1 (or INT) position.
+      4. Set the Trigger Source Coupling control to the AC position.
+      4. Set the Slope (or Sync) control to the "+" position.

+  Powering Up and Testing:

+      1. Switched on the scope and allowed it to warm up for approximately 30 seconds until a trace appeared.
+      2. Adjusted the Intensity and Focus controls to ensure the trace was sharp and at an appropriate brightness.
+      3. Connected the Channel 1 input to the scope's CAL output using the oscilloscope lead.
+      4. Verified that a stable square wave appeared on the display, confirming the scope was ready for measurement.